Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

 In the refurbished 1840’s Lowell Institute for Savings building, the New England Quilt Museum is worth a visit if you are at all into textiles, fabric art, and, of course, that most social of activities, quilting.

-Researchers will find a well-stocked library, culture vultures will appreciate the far out and sometimes bizarre contemporary textile creations, and hobbyists will be happy with the great Gift Shop, which stocks everything a quilter needs.
+Researchers will find a well-stocked library, culture vultures will appreciate the far out and sometimes bizarre contemporary quilts, and hobbyists will be happy with the great Gift Shop, which stocks everything a quilter needs.

 Nancy Messier Heart Quilts New England Quilt Museum Lowell MA